StoneRaptor5870/key-value-store/Readme.md

 - `PERSIST key` - Remove expiration from a key

 ### List Commands

 - `LPUSH key value` - Insert value at the head (left) of the list
 - `RPUSH key value` - Insert value at the tail (right) of the list
 - `LPOP key` - Remove and return the first element (left) of the list
 - `RPOP key` - Remove and return the last element (right) of the list
 - `LLEN key` - Get the length of the list
 - `LRANGE key start stop` - Get a range of elements from the list

+### Hash Commands

+- `HSET key field value` – Sets one field-value pairs in a hash
+- `HGET key field` – Retrieves the value of a specific field in a hash
+- `HGETALL key` – Returns all fields and values in a hash
+- `HEXISTS key field` – Checks if a field exists in a hash
+- `HDEL key field` – Deletes one fields from a hash

 ### Persistence Commands